mambax7/wgsitenotice-tutorial/en/book/6blocks.md

 ![Block example](../assets/6blocks.png)

 ## 6.2 Block Cookie-Regulation
-If you use a bootstrap theme, the notice concerning cookie policy will be, depending on your settings, static on top or on bottom of your website displayed.
+The notice concerning cookie policy will be, depending on your settings, static on top or on bottom of your website as as single block displayed.

 Example Notice on website static top: